The #1 SG New Zealand Working Holiday Visa Guide for 2024

 2. Fill in and submit the New Zealand Working Holiday application form;

-3. Pay the fee (NZD455 since 2022).
+3. Pay the fee (NZD420 since 2022).
 No visit to the embassy is required.

 You’re all set once you’ve packed your bags, your passport and your visa.
 Perhaps you’d like to read the other post on The Yellow Underpants to minimise the culture shock.
-Be mindful of what you pack in your bags; New Zealand is nearly as strict as Australia when it comes to soil, food and other things of plant and animal origin.
+Be mindful of what you pack in your bags; New Zealand is just as strict as Australia when it comes to soil, food and other things of plant and animal origin.

 Where to go in NZ